hugoalh/hugoalh/coding-guide/yaml.md

 >   max: 0
 > ```

-New line of end of files are exceptions.
+New line for end of files are exceptions.

 <table>
 <tbody valign="top">